TobiasGrav/OS_Assignment-1/README.md

 How to run:

-This is a maven project, just clone this repository and run the code in your preffered IDE.
+This is a maven project, just clone this repository and run the code in your preferred IDE.

 Observation: